bkrug/tms9918a-midframe/README.md

 but the CRU timer is still precise enough that dropping three-or-so frames between synchronizations seems to be tolerable.

 The previously mentioned text editor drops three frames every time the user inserts a character.
-This doesn't seem to cause flicker.
+This does unfortunately seem to cause flicker.

 ## Mapping pixel-rows to the corresponding CRU ticks.